-After nearly 20 years of conducting training workshops, my training philosophy is straight-forward.
+With nearly 30 years of experience conducting workshops, my philosophy is straight-forward.

 I don’t teach anything I don’t have real-life experience.
-That means I teach where I and others have screwed up, as much as where we succeeded.
+That means I teach where I and others have been successful … and where/when/why we were not.

 I make the topic as practical as possible.
 I want people to be able to implement what we’ve discussed when they back to work.

 I want the workshop and discussion to be as interactive as possible.
 It’s more than engaging the brain.
-It’s also putting the hands to work and stimulating discussion and debate.
+It’s putting hands to work and stimulating discussion and debate among the participants.

 I teach multiple theories because no individual theory fits every situation.
 I’d rather people see or experience different systems, extract the insights from all of them collectively, then analyse their current situation to determine what’s the best way to deal with the problem or improve the situation.